IBM-Blockchain-Archive/marbles/tutorial_part1.md

 (3) Deploy the app on my local machine and connect to a local Hyperledger Network - [instructions](#confignetwork)

 # <a name="manbluenetwork"></a>Deploy the Marbles App locally and connect to an IBM Blockchain Network running in Bluemix:

+First, we need to install the prereqs on our local system to allow us to run the marbles app locally.
+If you completed the [learn chaincode](https://github.com/IBM-Blockchain/learn-chaincode) demo, your environment is ready to go.
+If not, then follow the [IBM Blockchain development setup instructions](https://github.com/IBM-Blockchain/learn-chaincode/blob/v2.0/docs/setup.md) and install the following components:
+-  Git - Needed to clone the code locally to your system.
+-  Node.js - Needed to install and run the app locally.
+There are more components listed in the setup link, but these are all you need to run for this marbles demo flow.

+Second, we need to clone the Marbles app to our local system so we can run it here.
+To do this, run ```git clone http://gopkg.in/ibm-blockchain/marbles.v2``` to clone the v2.0 branch to your local system.

-First, we need to create a Bluemix IBM Blockchain Network.
+Finally, we need to create a Bluemix IBM Blockchain Network.
 Don't fret, this is as simple as clicking on a particular button and filling out a text input field or two.

 There is a Bluemix tile that will create you your own personal blockchain network.
 All you have to do is find the tile and give the network a name.